• Skip to main content

 beans, plantain, sweet corn and pepper cooked together

-Other Nigerian beans recipes on the blog
+Other Nigerian beans recipes you will love

 Deluxe bean Porridge